Charlesirl/charlesirl/README.md

 > Also , Enlish isnt my main language , i speak arabic and japaness , sorry if my english was bad ;-;

+## DNI/IWC IF :

+Dni is in my name

+If you are a proshipper

+Racist / islamphopic / etc..

 >![Image](https://github.com/user-attachments/assets/88180679-db4c-4069-ba46-1b5008f0ea08)